How to Buy a Domain Name: A Simple Guide to Get You Started

 Frequently Asked Questions

-Each website and server on the internet has its own IP address used to identify them.
-The IP address is a long string of numbers, which can be difficult for users to remember.
+Each website and server on the internet has its own IP address used to identify it.
+IP addresses are long strings of numbers, which can be difficult for users to remember.

 A domain name acts as a user-friendly substitute for an IP address – it is the URL or online address of your website.
-If people want to visit your site, they will type your domain name on a browser’s address bar.
+If people want to visit your site, they will type your domain name into the address bar of a browser.

-You only need to register for a hosting plan that offers a free domain.
+You only need to register for any of the web hosting plans that offer a free domain name.
 However, make sure the value is enough for you to buy the .com TLD.

-For example, if you sign up for Hostinger’s Premium or Business shared hosting plans, you will get a free domain for one year with a value equivalent to a .com TLD.
+For example, if you sign up for Hostinger’s Premium or Business shared hosting plans, you will get a free domain for one year with the value equivalent of a .com TLD.

 Yes, you can.
-Domain name registration and web hosting are two different services.
-You don’t need to buy or have a hosting plan to register for a domain name.
+Domain registration and web hosting are two different services.
+You don’t need to buy or have a hosting plan to register a domain name.

-Check if your preferred domain name is available, then feel free to buy and register it at a domain name registrar.
+Check if your preferred domain name is available, then buy and register it at a domain name registrar.

-Whether you have a website or not, the domain name will be yours as long as you renew the registration.
+Whether you have a website or not, the domain name will be yours as long as you renew the registration before it expires.

-This is to cover the maintenance costs or “domain tax” collected by the Internet Corporation for Assigned Names and Numbers (ICANN).
+This is to cover the maintenance costs or “domain tax” collected by the ICANN.

 As the number of registered domains grows, the tax increases.
 Hence, registrars need to adjust their pricing accordingly, which is why the renewal fees are more costly than the registration prices.

-We hope the tips highlighted in this tutorial have eased the process.
-In case you have any additional questions, drop us a line in the comments.
+We hope this article helped you learn how to register a domain name for your website.
+In case you have any additional questions, let us know in the comments.